oechsler/dotfiles/README.md

 > It is now possible to specify different configurations for specific setups.

-Environments can be created using a simple prefix for configurations.
+Environments can be created using a simple prefix for configurations, like for example `work.zshrc`.
 The default one is called `default`.
 It is necessary to have all config files copied for each environment, as there is as of now no fallback to `default`.
 If you want to use a specific environment during install simply provide the `--env=ENV_NAME` argument to the installer.

 ## License